 Lynn Broderick is a writer by birth, a teacher by profession, and a researcher by passion.
 She enjoys researching individuals of the past in the context of family, community, and social history.
 Also known as the Single Leaf, she combined her childhood memories of football and genealogy to create genealogy football and works with her team to win their family history bowl each year.

-In 2013, she started this blog, “The Single Leaf,” and she has been an official RootsTech Ambassador every year since 2014.
-Lynn also writes for the FamilySearch and RootsTech blogs.
+In 2013, she started this blog, “The Single Leaf” and she has been an official RootsTech Ambassador every year since 2014.
+Lynn occasionally writes for the FamilySearch and RootsTech blogs.
 She has been called “a gifted teacher” and is someone who can take that which is complex and simplify it for greater understanding.

 Over the years she has been a member of many societies and associations to support as many as possible in their good work.
-She champions genealogy ethics & standards in the community defined and promoted by APG, BCG, ICAPGen, and the Genetic Genealogy Standards.
+She champions genealogy ethics & standards in the community.

-Now accepting clients for new genealogy projects, she also loves to coach people on how to pursue their family history and has done so for over 30 years!
+Now accepting new clients for a variety of genealogy projects & services, she also loves to coach people on how to pursue their family history and has done so for over 30 years!

 If you have a question, need a recommendation, or would like research assistancecontact her.
 She would be happy to assist you!

 Copyright ©2013-2018 Lynn Broderick, a.k.a., the Single Leaf.
 All Rights Reserved.